wasab1kastike/finsim_AA-club/README.md

 A 4X strategy autobattler with idle elements.

+See [codex](codex.md) for detailed design notes, including the hex-grid combat model.

 ## Gameplay
 - Start with a single sauna in Finland.
 - Gain units over time or by clicking the löyly.
-- Finnish drunken warriors automatically battle enemies and build new saunas.
+- Finnish drunken warriors automatically battle enemies on a hex-grid battlefield and build new saunas.

 ## Status
-Vertical slice WIP: 3 buildings, 3 units, 3 lanes, 1 neighbor AI, prestige stub, events.
+Vertical slice WIP: 3 buildings, 3 units, hex-grid combat, 1 neighbor AI, prestige stub, events.

 ## Tech
 - Godot 4.x (GDScript), Desktop + Web